Definition

 Desirable Qualifications

-One-year, full-time experience as a journey electrician or equivalent trade skill.
-Possession of a valid motor vehicle operator's license may be required.
+Two years of experience as a journey-level electrician.
+Possession of a valid motor vehicle operator's license.

 Class Specification History